asm0dey/ultimate-image-dovoxx/slides.md

 1. Use layers for faster deployment
 2. Use CDS for faster startup without many compromises
 3. Use CRaC for a *lightning-fast* startup (with compromises)
+4. Use Liberica NIK for *lightning-fast* startup (when your application is small-ish and NI-compatible)

 ---
 layout: two-cols-header